epltv1/FutbolX-Media-Server/README.md

 2. VPS Requirements

-Recommended VPS:
+Recommended VPS

-Operating System:
+Operating System

-Ubuntu 22.04 LTS or newer
+Ubuntu 22.04 LTS or newer.

-CPU:
+CPU

-2+ vCPU
+2+ vCPU recommended.

-RAM:
+RAM

-2 GB minimum
+2 GB minimum.

-4 GB+ recommended
+4 GB+ recommended if running several streams.

-Storage:
+Storage

-20 GB minimum
+20 GB minimum.

-Network:
+More storage may be required depending on how many streams are running.

+Network

-Stable internet connection
+Stable internet connection.

-The required software is:

-Git
-Python 3
-Python virtual environment
-FFmpeg
-Nginx
-Certbot
-FastAPI
-Uvicorn
-psutil
+IP

-The VPS should have a public IPv4 address.
+A public IPv4 address.

-You should also have a domain/subdomain pointing to the VPS.
+You should also have a domain pointing to the VPS.

 Example: